 Everything You Need to Know About Kitesurfing in Tonga

 Steady trade winds blow alongside Tonga’s scattering of islands fringed with reefs that form sheltered lagoons ideal for kitesurfing.
 Kitesurfing, kiteboarding, wakeboarding… whatever you want to call it, the sport with a board strapped to your feet and a paragliding-style kite powering you along the water is one of Tonga’s specialities.
-You’ll skim across crystal-clear waters, either cruising around with the steady elements or catching the occasional wave for some air time if you’re an adrenaline junkie.
-So, find out how to organise an epic kitesurfing getaway with this complete guide to kitesurfing in Tonga!
+You’ll skim across crystal-clear waters, either cruising around with the steady elements or catching the occasional wave for some air time.
+Either way, find out how to organise an epic kitesurfing getaway with this complete guide to kitesurfing in Tonga!

 - Set your sights on the island groups of Ha’apai and Vava’u if you want to kitesurf